motiondeveloper/aefunctions/README.md

 ## Usage

-1. **Download the <a href="https://github.com/timhaywood/aeFunctions/raw/master/aefunctions.jsx" download>aefunctions.jsx</a> file and import it into your After Effects project.**
+1. **Download the [aefunctions.jsx](https://raw.githubusercontent.com/timhaywood/aeFunctions/master/aefunctions.jsx) file and import it into your After Effects project.**

+   (Right click, save link as).

 2. **Create a refrence to the library in an expression:**